 Hello, friends, and welcome to The Financial Journeyman, a personal finance blog about my journey toward financial independence (FI) and goal of reaching early retirement (FIRE).
-My posts will be about saving money, investing, being frugal, finding good deals when you do spend money, avoiding debt, and having a great time along the journey.
+My posts are about saving money, investing, being frugal, travel, finding good deals when you do spend money, avoiding debt, and having a great time along the journey.

 The journey toward reaching financial independence and early retirement is amazing.
 I want to share this journey with like-minded people who want to live more and work less.
 I decided to create this blog because I want both to help people reach their goals and learn from their experiences.
 I truly hope to build a community of people working toward financial independence.

 Thank you for taking the time to read about my journey toward financial independence.
 Our projected retirement date to is set for December of 2028.
 Check out the rest of the blog and read the posts.
 If you like a post, please comment on the post and share it on social media.
 If you want to stay current with posts, subscribe and you can have the newest posts sent to your email address.

 Please be sure to read:

 The K.I.S.S.
 Approach to Financial Independence: Establish a plan and have faith in the process.

 Resources: An outstanding list of personal finance books, podcasts, financial independence blogs, and forums where you can participate in wealth building topics.

 Blog: For recent posts, archived posts, and categories.

 I hope that you enjoy the blog posts and find the content useful.
 If you do, please be sure to leave a comment and share it with your network of followers.
 You, too, can enjoy the rewards of helping others reach their financial goals.